Grief

 Kessler recommends several ways of managing grief:

-Here are more resources on supporting ourselves and each other through grief:
+Here is a resource on supporting ourselves and each other through grief:

 If you are feeling loss and grief right now, you are not alone.
 Acknowledging how we feel can help us begin to accept change.
 Seeking support can start the healing process.
 Don’t forget the power of reaching out and connecting with someone you can talk to as well as mental health professionals who are able to help you through this.